jcraane/kmm-images/README.md

 At the moment it does depend on some external tools for image conversion.
 These are described below.

+## Faq

+The generated images are not picked up by the Android app?
+Make sure the path to the resources is added as a source set, see [Where should I put the generated images in Android?](#where-should-i-put-the-generated-images-in-android)

 ## Upgrading/release

 ### Upgrade to alpha10